 When you have been unblinded from the study, we will send you and your GP a letter containing the type of vaccine you received, batch number and date of administration.
-We will also send you a small card with this same information that can be carried with you.
+We may also provide you with a small card with this same information that can be carried with you.
 We do not know yet what the government guidance or requirements will be with regards documentation of vaccines for travel purposes, but will provide updates when this becomes clearer.